cranto/erc20-analyser/README.md

 # What is this?

-This is a library for calculate profit or loss of ETH-address.
+This is a library for calculating the profit or loss of ETH-address.
-This is non-profit & opensource project for developers but if you want use this project for commercial goals then you need to buy commercial API (third party services).
+This is a non-profit & opensource project for developers.
+If you want to use this project for commercial goals, you need to buy commercial API (for third party services).

 # How do I use it?